-In Year 9, pupils have the exciting opportunity to create their own pair of pyjamas, developing their commercial pattern understanding and construction skills.
-The design for the pocket of the pyjamas will be inspired by modern or street art and will be digitally manipulated using the Photoshop CAD programme.
-Use of CAM technology will enable the image to be transferred onto the fabric using the sublimation print process.
-Pupils will gain knowledge and theoretical understanding of textiles through focused practical activities and homework research tasks.
-Pupils will learn simple pattern cutting skills and develop their capability with the sewing machine and overlocker in order to produce a professional and functional final product.
+In Year 9, pupils have the exciting opportunity to design and make a skirt, developing their commercial pattern understanding and construction skills.
+The pupils will gain additional knowledge of commercial manufacturing techniques as well as the theoretical understanding of textiles through focused practical activities and homework research tasks.
+Pupils will develop their capability with the sewing machine and overlocker in order to produce a professional and functional final product.